replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 1. The license is available to your application logic through a call to an in-cluster SDK
-2. Provides customer-specific credentials to Accesss to your container images and other registry assets.
+2. Provides customer-specific credentials to access your container images and other registry assets.
 We inject these into your Helm values so that you can use them to create the appropriate image pull secrets.